1. About trimethoprim

 2. Key facts

 - For most infections, you'll feel better within a few days.
+But it's important to finish your course of trimethoprim to help stop your infection from coming back.

-- Side effects may include itching or a mild skin rash, but these are usually mild and short-lived.
+- Side effects may include itching or a skin rash, but these are usually mild and short-lived.

 - You can drink alcohol while taking trimethoprim.